LimitParadigm/LimitParadigm/README.md

-# Customer Phase Reconfiguration
+# A new Paradigm for Dynamic Operating Envelopes and Bilateral Trading of Limits in Electricity Distribution Networks

-This repository contains the code and data used for the **Customer Phase Reconfiguration** in electrical distribution networks.
-The methodology optimizes phase configurations to improve network balance and efficiency, enabling better integration of distributed energy resources (DERs) like photovoltaic panels (PVs), electric vehicles (EVs), and heat pumps (HPs).
+This repository provides the implementation of Bilateral Limit exchange Under Ensured Safeness (BLUES), a novel paradigm that integrates Dynamic Operating Envelopes (DOEs) with a market-based limit exchange mechanism to enhance the flexibility and efficiency of low-voltage distribution networks.

-For more detailed information, refer to the paper [here](https://orbi.uliege.be/handle/2268/327465).
+For more detailed information, refer to the paper [here](https://).

 ## Table of Contents
 - [Introduction](#introduction)